wmbenedetto/examplify/README.md

 ## It's alive!

 The best part about examplify is that all your code is live JavaScript, so it's fully executable as a code sample.

-To see it in action, open index.html in the examples dir in your browser.
+To see it in action, clone this repo, then open examples/index.html in your browser.

 ## Advanced usage